Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Proposed TSOC methods

 \subsubsection{O-MultiROCKET}

 This is the last version of the ROCKET family.
 In this novel variant, known as MultiROCKET \cite{multirocket}, two main adjustments are made to MiniROCKET: 1) the convolution is also done on the first order difference of the time series; and 2) three additional aggregated features are computed: the Mean Positives Values (MPV), Mean of Indices of Positives Values (MIPV) and the Longest Stretch of Positive Values (LSPV).
 These modifications substantially increase the computational expense of the algorithm but in turn achieves a significant increase in terms of accuracy.

-\subsection{Deep Learning techniques}
+\subsection{Deep learning techniques}

-We propose two types of deep learning architectures: the Ordinal ResNet (O-ResNet) methodology based on the residual network architecture \cite{resnet}, and the Ordinal InceptionTime (O-InceptionTime) methodology based on the InceptionTime architecture \cite{inception}.
+We propose four types of DL architectures: the Ordinal ResNet (O-ResNet) methodology based on the residual network architecture \cite{resnet}, the Ordinal InceptionTime (O-InceptionTime) methodology based on the InceptionTime architecture \cite{inception}, the Ordinal Light Inception with boosTing tEchniques (O-LITETime) based on the LITETime model \cite{ismail2023lite}, and the Ordinal CNN (O-CNN) methodology, based on the CNN architecture \cite{zhao2017cnn}.